nus-cs2103-AY2324S2/tp/docs/UserGuide.md

    * `find T0123456A` : Find the contact with the IC 'T0123456A' shown in the current list.

-   * `addnote patient i/T0123456A n/Patient has diabetes` : Add a note: 'Patient has diabetes' for the contact with the IC 'T0123456A' as shown in current list.
+   * `addnote i/T0123456A n/Patient has diabetes` : Add a note: 'Patient has diabetes' for the contact with the IC 'T0123456A' as shown in current list.

 1. Refer to the [Features](#features) below for details of each command.